vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.0/README.md

 - `$VDS` is a string containing the Distributed Virtual Switch name
 - `$VDPG` is a string containing the Distributed Virtual Switch port group name

-**These code snippets can make changes that deeply affect operations and the responsibility for the impact of these changes is yours.** Test these changes in a controlled, non-production environment first, and apply them to production environments using staged rollout techniques.
+These code snippets can make changes that deeply affect operations.
+You are responsible for the impact of these changes.
+Test these changes in a controlled, non-production environment first, and apply them to production environments using staged rollout techniques.
 One easy way to build a test environment is to run ESX inside a VM for non-production testing purposes, just as the [VMware Hands-on Labs](https://labs.hol.vmware.com/) do.

 This guide includes sample automation scripts for auditing and remediating environments.
 Please see Appendix A in the [guidance document](vmware-cloud-foundation-security-configuration-guide-90-guidance.pdf?raw=true), or the [`tools/`](tools/) directory.

 We regret that while we are happy to accept constructive feedback about the code examples, we cannot supply scripting support.
 There are options for scripting and automation support through VMware Professional Services.
 Please contact your Account Executive for more information.
-You might also check out the thriving community at [developer.broadcom.com](https://developer.broadcom.com/).
+You might also check out the community at [developer.broadcom.com](https://developer.broadcom.com/).

 Alternatively, the "Code Capture" and "API Explorer" features inside the vSphere Client's Developer Center can be used to discover APIs, help script, and automate tasks.
-It isn't perfect, but, in general, if you can do it inside the client, it will give you an example script to automate.
+Code Capture is not perfect, but for most actions you perform in the client, it generates an example script.

 ## Feedback & Support